shukrulloHakimjanov/shukrulloHakimjanov/README.md

 - 👋 Hi, I’m @shukrulloHakimjanov
-- 👀 I’m interested in Backend developer
+- 👀 I’m interested in Backend development
 - 🌱 I’m currently learning Java backend
 - 😄 Interesting fact about me ...
 I am else interested in one  of the games Supercell
 - ⚡ Fun fact: Do you know that 'TOMORROW' never comes?